City of Salford: Culture

+Museums and arts

+Salford Museum and Art Gallery is situated in Peel Park.
+Opened in 1850, the institution is devoted to the history of Salford and Victorian art and architecture.
+The Salford collection includes works by artists such as Christian Ludwig Bokelmann, Charles Landseer and Thomas Henry Illidge, and ceramics from Pilkington's Lancastrian Pottery & Tiles.
+Its extensive collection of artworks by the Salford-born painter L. S. Lowry was transferred to The Lowry in 2000.
+The museum also contains an indoor re-creation of a typical Victorian street, Lark Hill Place, which was built in 1957 using shop fronts that had been saved from demolition.

+At the southern edge of Salford lies The Lowry arts centre, on the waterfront of Salford Quays.
+Opened in 2000, it is named after the artist and houses the city's collection of Lowry artworks.
+Notable paintings on display there include Going to the Match (1953) and Industrial Landscape (1953).
+The building also contains two theatres and a drama studio, hosting drama, concerts, opera and dance events.

 Landmarks

 As of September 2003, the City of Salford has 6 Grade I, 14 Grade II*, and 253 Grade II listed buildings.
 The city has the equal second highest number of Grade I listed buildings out of the districts of Greater Manchester, behind Manchester.
 The Grade I listed buildings are the Church of St Augustine, the Parish Church of St Mary the Virgin, St Mark's Church, Ordsall Hall, Wardley Hall, and a bridge over the River Irwell.
-Salford Cathedral, built in 1845, is the seat of the Diocese of Salford and a Grade II* listed building.
+Salford Cathedral, built in 1845, is the seat of the Roman Catholic Diocese of Salford and a Grade II* listed building.
 Most of Salford's tallest buildings are mid-20th century residential tower blocks or 21st century high rise apartments.
 A study by Christopher Collier of the University of Salford suggested that Manchester's drizzly climate is largely due to the multitude of high-rise blocks in Salford.
 Collier has proposed that they have a "dramatic influence on the region's weather patterns", and may contribute to the 8 °C (14 °F) temperature difference between Salford and its surrounding countryside.

 There are three Scheduled Ancient Monuments in the city.
 The oldest is an Iron Age promontory fort occupied from 500 BC–200 AD.
 Also scheduled is Hanging Bridge on the border with Manchester, dating to the 14th century, and an underground section of the Bridgewater Canal in Swinton built in 1759.